The most common Korean greeting (both in spoken and written forms) is this:

 This greeting is not even spoken with the intonation of a question!

-The reason I’m telling you this is that since it’s not used as a question, the question mark is often (but not always) left off by Korean writers.
+The reason I’m telling you this is that it creates small issues in our Korean translation work.
+Since this greeting is not really used as a question, the question mark is often (but not always) left off by Korean writers (including Korean translators on my team).